-The biggest failing of Clive Barkers book is that it really doesn’t nothing to advance the mythology of the Cenobites, nor The Order of the Gash.
+The biggest failing of Clive Barkers book is that it does nothing to advance the mythology of the Cenobites, nor The Order of the Gash.
 He actually degrades their legacy.
 Be basically pulls a Ridley Scott.
-Just as the fans are diving waist deep into the mythology of the ‘Engineers’ from Prometheus (2012), he murders them all in a single scene in Alien: Covenant 2017).
-It feels cheap and insulting as Barker’s Order of the Gash is liquified by of all things, origami birds.
+Just as the fans are diving waist deep into the mythology of the ‘Engineers’ from Prometheus (2012), he murders them all in a single scene in Alien: Covenant (2017).
+It feels cheap and insulting as Barker’s Order of the Gash is liquified origami birds.

 At nearly 500 pages, Clive Barker instead tries his best to create a band of adventurers as compelling as Stephen King’s “The Loser Club” or Stephen Spielberg’s “Goonies”.
 He never nails the camaraderie, and his attempts at levity fall on deaf ears.
-Only Norma, a blind old woman that can see the dead, garners any real sympathy.
+Only Norma garners any real sympathy.
 Ultimately, it’s just not enough.

 Super-fans of Clive Barker will surely point to this novel as another master-stroke by the “Master of Horror” while Malevolent Dark will strongly suggests that the average horror fan spend their 500 pages elsewhere.